lineality/csv_tool_read_column_header_line/README.md

 a python script.

 ## Zipped Archives Handled
-if .csv files are in a zipped archive, the function will automatically find and unzip the archive and then handle each file.
+If .csv files are in a zipped archive, the script will automatically find and unzip the archive (and then read the first lines).